-Cabinet scrapers have been used in woodworking for years.
-You can scrape in either direction without ripping the material.
+Cabinet scrapers have been used in woodworking and furniture carpentry for years.
+You can scrape in either direction without ripping the wood material.
 This new Profile Scraper has been developed by Ted Hunter specifically for building skateboards.

 - One tempered stainless steel Profile Scraper (approx 7" x 2.25")

 - To keep the Profile Scraper sharp, select the Burnisher Rod Kit Add-on to your order.

 Use the Profile Scraper at a shallow angle with the burr edge facing the direction of the pull or push.

 Various edge sections of the Scraper can be used for different areas.
 At both ends are slight curves, whch are ideal for removing glue and any roughness from the flat surface areas.

 Along one Scraper edge is a flat area which is good for smoothing out the board's edge before adding any 45˚ shape.

 The semi-circle areas are perfect for smoothing the final edge profile once the 45's are added.